 Barry Franklin, Chief Risk Officer, Zurich North America

 Rob Wesseling, Chief Executive Officer, The Co-operators Group

 Philip Witherington, Chief Financial Officer, Manulife

-Nikhil da Victoria Lobo, Managing Director, Americas Public Sector Solutions Group, Swiss Re
+Nikhil da Victoria Lobo, Managing Director, Head of Americas, Americas Public Sector Solutions Group, Swiss Re

 PANEL: Ensuring sustainability and insuring resilience